 The Lost Phone

-So this was the most recent event, happening October last year.
+So this was the most recent event, happening in October 2018.
 My husband and I went on a night out with two of my best friends and their partners on Halloween.
 It was a music gig in a pub in Bath and long story short, we got hammered.
 As we left the pub, I dropped my bag on the floor and all of the contents fell out of it – my car keys, purse, phone, hand sanitiser, the lot.
 I scooped it all back in and after getting in the back of the car I noticed the only thing left in my bag was my car keys and hand sanitiser.
 Liam got out of the car to search for the pavement and even went back into the pub to see if any of my stuff was there.
 Of course it wasn’t.

 I won’t go into detail of my breakdown after I got home, but let’s just say I was not okay.
 Sunday morning, the reality that I had lost three of the worst things to lose hit me hard AF.
 I’d lost my phone, my driving licence, and my debit card.
 We phoned the pub to make sure nothing had been handed in, which it hadn’t, so I very tearfully had to admit defeat.
 I reluctantly ordered a new driving licence online, and once my hangover had (sort of) subsided, we headed into town to sort out my new phone.